anieblas/saunafs-connect-navigator-documentation/README.md

 1. **Users run SaunaFSConnect** on their Windows machines, which consists of:
    - **SaunaFSConnect GUI** (React + Electron desktop app) for user interaction.
    - **SaunaFSConnect API** (Node.js + Express service) that communicates with the central SaunaFS system.

-2. **SaunaFSConnect API** sends requests to **SaunaFS Navigator API (sfsmaster)**, which acts as the main backend storing user information, configurations, and access control settings.
+2. **SaunaFSConnect API** sends requests to **SaunaFS Navigator API**, which acts as the main backend storing user information, configurations, and access control settings.

 3. **SaunaFS Navigator API** processes and stores data, ensuring all connected clients receive updates.
 It also interacts with the **SaunaFS Navigator (hosted web application)**, which serves as the admin panel.